 Facebook giveaways are a great and easy way to increase Facebook engagement, Page Likes and generate new leads and customers.
-But the legal rules and guidelines governing such giveaways can be confusing - especially when Facebook throws in and updates their own guidelines all the time.
+But the legal rules and guidelines governing such giveaways can be confusing – especially when Facebook throws in and updates its own guidelines all the time.

 In this post, I’ll break down everything you need to know about creating rules and regulations for your next Facebook giveaway:

 - Facebook’s Promotions Guidelines (and what they mean)

 - Best Practices for Facebook Giveaway Rules

 - Fill-in-the-blank Facebook Giveaway Rules template for download

 The following is just an overview of some of the Facebook contest rules and guidelines.
 This is not legal advice.
 Please obtain legal guidance from an experienced attorney before publishing your Facebook giveaway rules and regulations.

 Best Practices for Facebook Giveaway Rules & Regulations

 Let’s start with a quick breakdown of the most frequently asked about Facebook Giveaway rules:

 Where can you host a giveaway on Facebook?